Code-Institute-Submissions/crwst/README.md

 * Order confirmation

-Providing a successful order completes the shopper will be taken to this page and sent an email confirmation.
+Providing a successful order completes, the shopper will be taken to this page and sent an email confirmation.
 This shows the full summary of their order.

 The checkout success view is defensively programmed so that only the creator of the order or a superuser can see this.
 It is so the url cannot be bypassed.